JaxProjex/kismetTakFlow/README.md

 -TAKServer can be hosted on various platforms: Raspberry Pi, Mini PCs, your local PC, Cloud Servers or Virtual Private Servers (VPS), Docker Containers, or Virtual Environments.
 Regardless, if you're looking for instructions on setting up your TAKServer I recommend ATAKHQs guides https://www.atakhq.com/en/tak-server.

--Configuring the TCP (TAKServer) node in Node-Red kismetTakAlerts, Input your TAKServer IP and Port, and checkbox whether you're using SSL/TLS or not.
+-Configuring the TCP (TAKServer) node in Node-Red kismetTakFlow, Input your TAKServer IP and Port, and checkbox whether you're using SSL/TLS or not.
 If you are using SSL/TLS, ensure you upload you TAKServer certificates and key that are located in the directory of your TAKServer that stores all client certificates/keys (ie: ubuntu docker container is "/opt/tak/certs/files").
 I Suggest creating a TAK client "node-red" to be used specifically for Node-Reds handling of forwarding data to TAK.
 In your certificates file you will want to copy and upload "node-red.pem" as the "Certificate", "node-red.key" as the "Private Key" and "ca.pem" as the "CA Certificate" in the TLS Configuration Properties in the TCP (TAKServer) node in Node-Red.
 You will also need to enter the Passphrase for your TAKServer truststore, this can be found in your TAKServers CoreConfig.xml file.
 Default is "atakatak".

 ----------------------------------